Activists: Charge Louisiana troopers in Black man's death - News Break

 Activists: Charge Louisiana troopers in Black man's death

-NEW ORLEANS — (AP) — Louisiana State Police troopers involved in the violent arrest of a Black motorist who died in police custody in 2019 should be immediately fired and charged with crimes, leaders of the National Urban League and other civil rights groups said Thursday.
+NEW ORLEANS — (AP) — Louisiana State Police troopers involved in the violent arrest of a Black motorist who died in police custody in 2019 should be fired and arrested, leaders of the National Urban League and other civil rights groups said Thursday.

-Marc Morial, the national president of the Urban League and a former mayor of New Orleans, was joined by representatives of the American Civil Liberties Union, the NAACP and other state and local groups in calling for action during an online news conference.
-Later in the day, protesters rallied at the state Capitol and marched to the governor's mansion to seek justice for Ronald Greene.
+Marc Morial, the national president of the Urban League and a former mayor of New Orleans, discussed the arrest and death of Ronald Greene at a morning news conference with other state and local civil rights groups, including the American Civil Liberties Union and the NAACP.

-Their demands came just a week after The Associated Press obtained and published body camera video that appears to contradict at least one trooper's statement that Greene continued to be a threat even after he was restrained, and that his behavior was the reason troopers used force.
+“Mr. Greene was killed by these state troopers,” Morial said after reviewing an Associated Press video report that included an interview with an expert on police use of force.
+“After seeing that video, no reasonable person could come to any other conclusion other than a crime has been committed by Louisiana state troopers.”

 Civil rights attorney Ron Haley added, “Make no mistake: Ron Greene was murdered at the hands of Louisiana State Police.”

-Greene’s death is already under investigation by state and federal authorities.
-It also is the subject of a lawsuit.
-Morial said state police should fire and arrest the troopers involved.

-Asked for a response, state police Capt.
-Nick Manale said in an email that the troopers involved “have already received internal discipline while awaiting the results of the federal review.”
-He said the state police force continues to cooperate in the investigation and is “confident in the judicial system and fair review of this incident.”

-Greene’s mother, Mona Hardin, appeared at the news conference with family attorney Lee Merritt.
-Merritt said they had met with a state legislator and have appealed to the governor’s office and district attorney to ask a judge to issue an arrest warrant for the troopers.
-Merritt said they were told to trust the process and await the results of the federal inquiry.
+Greene’s mother, Mona Hardin, appeared at the news conference with family attorney Lee Merritt, who said they had met with a state legislator as well as previously appealed to the governor’s office and district attorney to ask a judge to issue an arrest warrant for the troopers.
+Merritt said they were told to trust the process and await the results of a federal investigation.

 Hardin thanked Morial and others attending the news conference.

 “We need help,” she said.
-“We need someone’s attention ... to move these mountains.”
+“We need someone’s attention to help, to move these mountains.”

-On Thursday afternoon, more than 100 people including activists and members of Greene’s family, gathered on the steps of the state Capitol in Baton Rouge to request justice for Greene.
-Speakers reiterated their demands for the troopers’ arrest and some blasted Democratic Gov. John Bel Edwards for allowing the body camera video to be held from the public for two years.

-“The governor is making a deliberate decision not to tell the head of state police to make an arrest,” asserted Gary Chambers, an activist and unsuccessful candidate for Congress last year.

 The video shows troopers converging on Greene’s car outside Monroe, Louisiana, after a high-speed chase that followed an unspecified traffic violation.
 Troopers can be seen repeatedly jolting the 49-year-old unarmed man with stun devices, putting him in a chokehold, punching him in the head and dragging him by his ankle shackles.